Free digital copy

 “At Balgove Larder we work with a huge number of local food and drink producers, so those spending locally mean so much, not just to us, but to all those in the local supply chain.
 This could be a really powerful support mechanism,” Will said.

 “Any government initiative that will help the beleaguered high streets in Scotland (and elsewhere) will be gratefully received.
 If vouchers are introduced in Scotland some people will use them to help them buy necessities and therefore food retailers will benefit.
-Other people will take the opportunity to use them for a little luxury in which case independent specialist food stores and delis will benefit,” explains Dan Whytock, CEO of the online marketplace Down Your High Street.
+Other people will take the opportunity to use them for a little luxury in which case independent specialist food stores and delis will benefit,” Dan Whytock, CEO of the online marketplace Down Your High Street, told Speciality Food last year.

 “There will no doubt be teething problems with a scheme such as this, there usually are.
 It will be very interesting to see how the scheme works in Northern Ireland,” he continued.